pheature-flags/pheature-flags/docs/getting-started/symfony-bundle.md

       # Kill Switch
       enabled:              ~ # bool
       # Optional rollout strategies
-      # If One of the enabled strategies returns true the feature should be enabled.
+      # If one of the enabled strategies returns true the feature should be enabled.
       strategies:
         -
           strategy_id:          ~ # string